 To develop predictions using computational thinking, we must first specify four steps connected to the problem and its solution:

-Decomposition: In some texts, they use the phrase "problem specification."
+Decomposition: Creating smaller, more manageable parts of a complex problem or system.
+In some texts, they use the phrase "problem specification."
 We begin by assessing the problem, stating it precisely, and establishing the solution criteria.

 Pattern recognition: looking for similarities among and within problems.

+Abstraction :An abstraction is a way of focusing only on the most important information, ignoring irrelevant finer details, and using one solution to solve several problems at once.

-Abstraction : Algorithms : developing a step-by-step solution to the problem, or the rules to follow to solve the problem.
+Algorithms : developing a step-by-step solution to the problem, or the rules to follow to solve the problem.

 Scenario for computational thinking